Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 >> there is in him such a splendid humanity, such an intense sympathy with his fellow men, there is such a personal revelation of self in his writings, and they are clothed in such noble forms of the purest type of beauty, that they touch our heartstrings with the utmost intimacy, they give us continual mental refreshment and glimpses into the infinite. <<

-Most great music will do that for me, Beethoven's late quartets, a lot of Berlioz, vocal or non-vocal and I have never worried about either guy's religion or race.
+Most great music will do that for me, Beethoven's late quartets, a lot of Berlioz, vocal or Instrumental and I have never worried about either guy's religion or race.
 Nor have I ever cared about the religious beliefs or lack thereof of my fellow list member on any other music list.
 On lists devoted to theology that is another matter.

 Ed Myskowski wrote (April 20, 2008):